Redgram/redgram-for-reddit/README.md

 For collaborations, please view [this issue](https://github.com/Redgram/redgram-for-reddit/issues/1) and follow the links, specifically the article on the suggested branching model.

+###Installation:

+- Clone this repo.
+- In AndroidStudio, *File > Open*.
+- Choose the top level folder (Redgram).
+- Gradle should automatically build the file.
+If not, navigation to *Build > ReBuild Project*.
+- Run project.

 ###Todo:

 - Create XML Layouts for the different list items.